AmiralBl3ndic/Vinaigrette/README.md

 object parameter that will give you the name of the room

+### start_game

+Start the game in the game room.
+For that, you must have joined a game room.

+#### Parameters

+This action takes an object as a parameter, it must have the following properties set:

+- `roomName` *(string)*: Name of the room to create

+#### Responses

+When performed, this action produces a response in the form of a socket event that you should listen to.

+- `start_game_error` Indicates that the room could not be created, this response comes with an object parameter that will give more details about the failure through its `error` field
+- `start_game_success` Indicates that the room has been created and that you have joined it, this response comes with an object parameter that will give you the name of the room

 ## Troubleshooting

 Whenever an error occurs, you should aways be able to retrieve a JSON object describing the nature